MNGuenther/ngtsio/README.md

 if True and only one object is requested, it simplifies the dictionary entries into 1D nd.arrays (otherwise they will be 2D nd.arrays with an empty dimension).
 Standard is True.

 #####fnames (dictionary)
-Leave blank if you want to run it on NGTSHEAD/NGTS01/etc. This allows to manually pass a dictionary of filenames, if different than the directory structure on NGTSHEAD.
-Must contain the following three keys:
+Leave blank if you want to run it on Warwick's NGTS cluster.
+This allows to manually pass a dictionary of filenames, if different than the directory structure on NGTSHEAD.
+Contains the following keys:

         fnames['nights']
-        fnames['sysrem']
+        fnames['sysrem'] (only needed previous to TEST16A)
-        fnames['bls']
+        fnames['bls'] (optional)
+        fnames['canvas'] (optional)

+#####root (string)
+Leave blank if you want to run it on Warwick's NGTS cluster.
+This allows to manually pass a root directory, if different than the directory structure on NGTSHEAD.
+The root directory structure has to be structured as:

+        root/TEST16A/[*.fits, sysrem, bls, canvas].

+#####roots (dictionary)
+Leave blank if you want to run it on Warwick's NGTS cluster.
+This allows to manually pass different root directories, if different than the directory structure on NGTSHEAD.
+Contains the following keys:

+        roots['nights']
+        roots['sysrem'] (only needed previous to TEST16A)
+        roots['bls'] (optional)
+        roots['canvas'] (optional)

 #####ngtsversion (string)
 From which directory shall the files be read?
-(Standard is 'TEST10'.
-Irrelevant if filenames are given manually.)
+(Standard is usually the latest release.
+Irrelevant if filenames are given manually via fnames=fnames.)